Go to Reviews.org AU Edition

 The advantage easily goes to T-Mobile for data speeds.

-If you hate that feeling of waiting for something to load on your cell phone, then Sprint might cause a few headaches.
+If you're a big PUBG Mobile player, or just hate that feeling of waiting for something to load on your cell phone, then Sprint might cause a few headaches.
 Your data speeds should feel consistently responsive on the T-Mobile network.

 What about data caps?